Characters of the Half-Life series: Simmons

 Dr. Simmons is a Black Mesa scientist.
 He is seen in Half-Life: Blue Shift.

 In Blue Shift, Dr. Simmons is seen fixing a battery in Dr. Rosenberg's office, along with Dr. Walter Bennett.
 The three scientists soon get it fixed with the help of Barney Calhoun, and they start their teleportation out of Black Mesa.
 The four successfully make it out of the facility, making Dr. Simmons one of the few known survivors of the incident.
 They open the gates and start their journey to the outside world with an SUV.

 Simmons does not talk at all in the game, and his first name is unknown.
 Furthermore, his final fate is unknown like all of his colleagues.

-Otis
+Otis Laurey

 Otis (voiced by Michael Shapiro) appears in Blue Shift and Opposing Force.

 In the latter, Otis helps Shepard fight through areas of the Black Mesa Research Facility, opening a door and is not seen again.

 In Blue Shift, Otis appears at the shooting range at the start of the game.
 He is trying to eat a donut and pull out his weapon.